jensarps/IDBWrapper/README.md

 remove: function(/*keyPath value*/ key, /*Function?*/onSuccess, /*Function?*/onError)
 ```

-'key' is the keyPath property value (the id) of the object to remove. 'onSuccess' will be called if
+`key` is the keyPath property value (the id) of the object to remove. `onSuccess` will be called if
 the remove operation was successful, and it will receive the removed object as first and only argument.
-'onError' will be called if the remove operation failed and it will recieve the error event object as first
+`onError` will be called if the remove operation failed and it will recieve the error event object as first
 and only argument.

 ___